Robo-Chef/Modular-Pi-Server/QUICK_START.md

 # Your Pi's static IP (set during OS flashing)
 PI_STATIC_IP=192.168.1.100

-# Strong password for all services
+# Strong password for all services (for ease of use)
 UNIVERSAL_PASSWORD=YourSecurePassword123!

 # Your timezone